NYU-robot-learning/robot-intel-class/docusaurus/website/blog/2021-01-06-first-blog-post.md

 tags: [review, robotics]
 ---

-This is homework 0: make a copy and write your own answers: (WILL BE UPDATED SOON) Be sure that the link you submit is viewable by others.
+This is [homework 0](https://colab.research.google.com/drive/1j6hXjwRNqkDUQmY12LpYbs8OrDS9QSXt) make a copy to write your own answers.